 Our supply chain must be reliable and ethical.
 We have established internal standards and principles to provide guidance for our employees – and our suppliers.
-Our diverse supplier base includes: vendors; service providers; contractors; distributors; and agents.
+Our diverse group of business partners include: vendors; service providers; consultants; contractors; distributors; and agents.

 Four years ago we consolidated and rolled out our Global Code of Business Ethics and Compliance Standards (Code of Ethics), a comprehensive document that each employee must read and sign against the Code of Ethics annually.
 We have shared this Code of Ethics with our major suppliers and made them aware of our expectation that they adhere to it.
 In addition, we have updated our Terms & Conditions to include a clause establishing the ethical principles with which we expect our business partners to comply.

 In FY2017, we have worked with legal advisors in various regions to customize our Terms & Conditions (T&Cs) of Purchase to address the different local legal requirements.
 The posted version on our downloads page (pdf, 140KB) is considered the standard.
 We will begin a similar process with our T&Cs of Sale in FY2018.